-Financial statement findings 2016-01
+Financial statement findings

-The County should improve its risk-assessment process to include information technology security Name of contact person: Dan Hunt, Information Security Officer Anticipated completion date: June 30, 2018
+The County should improve its risk-assessment process to include information technology security Name of contact person: Jesse Rodriguez, CIO and Beth Ford, Treasurer Anticipated completion date: June 30, 2018

 The County agrees with the finding and recommendations.
-The County is currently drafting procedures and will perform an IT security risk assessment as part of the overall County risk assessment process that identifies risk scenarios, including the scenarios' likelihood and magnitude; documentation and dissemination of results; review by appropriate personnel; and prioritization of risks for remediation.
+The County has published procedures and will perform an IT security risk assessment as part of the overall County risk assessment process that identifies risk scenarios, including the scenarios' likelihood and magnitude; documentation and dissemination of results; review by appropriate personnel; and prioritization of risks for remediation.
 This process will include identifying what the County classifies as sensitive information and the steps taken to inventory and protect it.